iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 been tested on the same datasets.
 These images have a natural orientation which, as mentioned before, presents a strong motivation for introducing features of equivariance.
 Nevertheless, given the results of invariant classification task on benchmark datasets presented above, it would be interesting to compare the model's performance on a dataset where different orientations of the images are equally likely to occur in the dataset.
 This is why we chose to test on a medical imaging dataset, since a natural orientation of skin lesions does not exist and any rotation of the inputs are equally likely.
 We hypothesize that it will be easier for the model to process the transformed feature maps and for the lambda weights to be more equally distributed.

 We use the ISIC 2018 dataset, which was published by the International Skin Imaging Collaboration (ISIC) as a large-scale dataset of dermoscopy images.The dataset consists from 10015 training images and 194 validation images belonging to seven distinct diagnostic categories: Melanoma, Melanocytic nevus, Basal cell carcinoma, Actinic keratosis / Bowen’s disease (intraepithelial carcinoma), Benign keratosis (solar lentigo / seborrheic keratosis / lichen planus-like keratosis), Dermatofibroma, and Vascular lesion.
-An example of the dataset images is shown below:
+An example of the dataset images is shown below.

 ![Sample of classes in ISIC 2018 data set](images/isic2018_sample.png) *Figure 4: A sample of each class in the ISIC 2018 data set*